 Another reason why I recommend staying overnight there is to experience another must-do during your trip to Japan: sleeping in a ryokan.
 A ryokan is a traditional Japanese inn or guesthouse.
 The rooms have tatami flooring, the doors are usually sliding shoji doors, and there are often onsen within the ryokan.
 In Kusatsu Onsen, you’ll find several public onsen throughout the town.
 But if you decide to stay in a ryokan, you can enjoy the hot springs without even leaving your hotel.

-What to do and see in Kusatsu Onsen in 2 days?
-5 essentials of Kusatsu Onsen
+What to See and Do in Kusatsu Onsen in 2 Days?
+5 Essentials of Kusatsu Onsen

 - Sainokawara Rotenburo: probably my favourite onsen in all of Japan.
 It’s impressive.
 It’s huge and outdoors.
 On Fridays, mixed-gender access in swimsuits is allowed.